Engineer · Builder · Adventurer · In that order, depending on the week

 Granted by the USPTO.

-Five issued United States patents in home-automation user interfaces, multi-role automation devices, and wireless device provisioning — from work I led or contributed to at Savant.
+Nine issued United States patents in home-automation user interfaces, multi-role automation devices, video tiling, residential management, and wireless device provisioning — from work I led or contributed to at Savant.
 Plus two academic publications from research at UNC Greensboro.

 Providing a user interface for devices of a home automation system